All Episodes

 Going way beyond the headlines on the stories that matter most to you.

-Sean Hannity's on right now.
+Sean Hannity's on.

-All right, as we continue, Sean Hannity Show, we're in Washington, D.C. for tonight's presidential address before a joint session of Congress.
+We're in Washington, D.C. for tonight's presidential address before a joint session of Congress.

 Well, full coverage of that.

-We're on an hour later tonight on the Fox News Channel because obviously the president starts at nine, usually goes over an hour.
+We're on an hour later tonight on the Fox News channel because obviously the president starts at 9.

 If you are up, and I hope you are, it's going to be important.

-All right, when we come back, Congressman Louis Gomert, all part of our holding them accountable.
+When we come back, Congressman Louis Gomert, all part of our holding them accountable.

 This is an opportunity of a lifetime.

-If Congress doesn't get on board and get their job done, then we'll this will we will have squandered the greatest opportunity we have to fix the country.
+If Congress doesn't get on board and get their job done, then we will have squandered.

 We cannot let that happen.